Small and Simple Changes for Big Life Gains

 Shop around the store

-11. Shop around the store.
-By shopping the perimeter of the store you’ll limit your exposure to processed foods.
-Stock up on the fresh fruits, vegetables and lean meats that surround the aisles.
+By shopping around the perimeter of the store, you’ll limit your exposure to processed foods.
+Stock up on the fresh fruits, vegetables, and lean meats that surround the aisles.

 Close Up Of Man On Allotment With Box Of Home Grown Vegetables

-12. Join a CSA.
 You’ll get a box of fresh, locally grown vegetables each week.
 You’ll be eating food that’s in season and has fewer pesticides.
-Once you get them chop them during meal prep and throw them in your pasta, soups, fried rice, etc. Try to use a lot of them for example when you make fried rice use 70-80% veggies and 20% brown rice.
+Once you get them, chop them during meal prep and throw them in your pasta, soups, fried rice, etc. Try to use a lot of them; for example, when you make fried rice, use 70-80% veggies and 20% brown rice.
 It still tastes good.

 Eat vegetables for every meal

-13. Eat vegetables for every meal and eat them first.
 Start your meal with a salad or chopped vegetables and dip.
 Include at least one vegetarian side dish with each meal.
-Buy frozen Vegetables if you are pressed for time.
+Buy frozen vegetables if you are pressed for time.

 Young woman lifting dumbbell

-14. Work out while watching TV.
 Keep dumbbells near the television or hold a plank during commercials.
 Victoria’s Secret model Miranda Kerr boasts that doing planks for just 10 minutes at a time helps keep her figure trim.
-As per her “You go on the side, on the front, on the other side.
+As per her, “You go on the side, on the front, on the other side.
 Turn music on.
 Do it every day.
 It just keeps your whole body toned”.

 Fresh smoothies